How to Refinance Student Loans as an International Student

 As you consider your strategy for paying off your student loan debt, refinancing can be a crucial element in helping you achieve your goal.

 Another word you may hear that’s close to refinancing is consolidation.
 With other loans, the terms are typically synonymous.
-But with student loans, consolidation is generally associated with the federal direct loan consolidation program, while refinancing is always done through a private lender.
+But with student loans, consolidation is generally associated with the federal direct loan consolidation program, while refinancing is typically done through a private lender.

 Where to Refinance Student Loans for International Students